denten-books/plain-text/1-chapter.md

 actual destruction, and social revolution" [@moreno_who_1953, 233].
-So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his now seldomly read classic, *Who Shall Survive?* He is remembered today as a pioneer of group therapy.
-Sociologists also occasionally mention his work as an early precursor to network analysis.
-His books contains beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
-Yet Moreno was also a philosopher of technology and culture.
-Human relationship to mechanized "dead" thought was at the center of his practice.
+So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his now seldomly read classic, *Who Shall Survive?* He is remembered today as a pioneer of group therapy, an early critic of Freud and socialism.
+Sociologists also occasionally mention his work as precursor to network analysis.
+His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
+Yet Moreno was also a humanist and a philosopher of technology and culture.
+In opposition to euginics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

+Humanity, according to Moreno, faced two major threats: one embodied in the aggression from other human beings, and two, from the aggresion of robots or, what Moreno called alternatively, the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
+Robots, for Moreno, were more than automated creatures.
+"Machine rule" encompossed all devices, social structures, and products of the mind that diminished creativity.
+He wrote: "these methods have always amoutned simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the finished, perfected product whose assumed perfectibility was an excuse [...] for forsaking its past, for preferring one partial phenomenon to the whole reality" [@moreno_who_1953, 233].
+Such comforting shortcuts reduce humans to "machine-addicts," residing in a "jungle of robots" that threatens to crowd out all human activity.
+"The eugenic dreamer and the technological dreamer have one idea in common," Moreno wrote, "to substitute and hasten the slow process of nature:"

+> Once the creative process is encapsulated in a book it is *given*; it can be recapitulated eternally by everybody without the effort of creating anew.
+Once a machine for a certain pattern of performance is invented a certain produce can be turned out in infinite numbers practically without effort [...]
+Once that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book of a press [@moreno_who_1953, 236].

+Human relationship to
+mechanized "dead" thought was at the center of his practice.

 "Many of the domesticated robots are blessed with the attribute of become